renzmann/renzmann.github.io/content/posts/003_random_echo_house/index.md

 ---
-title: "Object-oriented composition with python's multiple inheritance"
+title: "Composition in python data pipelines"
 date: 2022-05-01T00:00:00-00:00
 draft: False
 ---

-A little while ago I saw this fantastic talk by Sandy Metz on object composition, specifically her example starting at the 17:00 mark until the end.
+Some time ago, I saw this fantastic talk by Sandy Metz on object composition, specifically her example starting at the 17:00 mark until the end.

 {{< youtube "OMPfEXIlTVE?t=1020" >}}

-In the video, she uses the cumulative folk tale [_This is the house that Jack Built_][jacks-wiki] as the basis for transformation.
+In the video, she uses the cumulative folk tale [_This Is the House That Jack Built_][jacks-wiki] as the basis for transformation.
 The poem's first few lines looks like this:

 > This is the house that Jack built.</br></br>